knight936/MENet/README.md

-# Single image reflection removal utilizing multi-scale spatial attention and feature enhancement network
+# Multi-scale spatial attention and network enhancement for single image reflection removal

 This code is based on tensorflow.
 The test results on the real dataset are as follows: